industrial-asset-hub/shelly-asset-link/README.md

   "maxParallel": 20
 }
 ```
- - subnet: Base network segment for scanning, without trailing dot!
+ - **subnet:** Base network segment for scanning, without trailing dot!
- - startIP / endIP: Defines the IP range within the subnet.
+ - **startIP / endIP:** Defines the IP range within the subnet.
- - timeout: total scan timeout in milliseconds, once timeout threshold has been hit, 'ctx.Done' will be send, resulting in cancellation of discovery job.
+ - **timeout:** total scan timeout in milliseconds, once timeout threshold has been hit, 'ctx.Done' will be send, resulting in cancellation of discovery job.
- - maxParallel: controls concurrency of scan tasks for faster scanning without overloading asset gateway host.
+ - **maxParallel:** controls concurrency of scan tasks for faster scanning without overloading asset gateway host.

 ### Precedence Rules
 API request parameters always override the configuration file for the current scan.
-If the API request does not provide values, the service falls back to config.json.
+If the API request does not provide values, or the discovery is ionvoked via the Industrial Asset Hub UI, the service falls back to `config/config.json`.
-Only if the file is missing or invalid, built-in defaults (scanner/shellyscanner.go) are used.
+Only if the file is missing or invalid, built-in defaults (`scanner/shellyscanner.go`) are used.

 ## Usage:
 Either start the discovery over the Industrial Asset Hub UI or via API Call.